dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 });
 ```

-In the code above, we imported the slang template, `slang.html`.
-And we have a click event that invokes the remove method when a user clicks the delete button on a slang.
+In the code above, we imported the slang template, `slang.html`, and we have a _click_ event that invokes the `remove` method when a user clicks on a slang's delete button.

 `this` refers to an individual slang object in the collection. `_id` is the unique field that MongoDB assigns to a document in a collection.
-With this `_id`, we can do almost anything, `delete`, `update`, and `create`.
+With this `_id`, we can do almost anything: `delete`, `update`, and `create`.

 One more thing.
 Import `slang.js` into the `body.js` file: